kallaballa/MidiPatch/README.md

 # Example patch

-The following code creates a MIDI patch with 3 oscillators, low pass filter and an ADSR envelope.
+The following code creates a MIDI patch with 3 oscillators, a low pass filter and an ADSR envelope.
 Every parameter added with "addParameter" will be audomatically exposed to the midi interface except those starting with '_' (those are private).
 It  closely resembles the Tonic C++ API.

     local noteNum = synth:addParameter("_polyNote", 0.0);
     local gate = synth:addParameter("_polyGate", 0.0);